OjureFred/Dairy/README.md

 # Diary

+Diary project developed by Fredrick Ojure as an exercise in software development at Moringa school.
+The Application makes diary entries including title, start time and duration.
+On completion of a diary entry, users can delete.
+Users can also add diary entries
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.7.

+## Development Environment
+Before downloading into your local machine, please install
+1. Node JS
+2. Angular CLI
+3. Bootstrap
+4. Fontawesome

+Ensure git is installed in the local machine.

 ## Development server

-Run `ng serve` for a dev server.
+Download application from github.
+Navigate to application directory and run devolopment server Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding